p1xlized/FoxFlow/README.md

 - **Top-Placed URL Bar:** Quick and intuitive navigation for efficiency.
 - **Streamlined Interface:** Hides unnecessary elements for a clutter-free experience.
 - **Custom Icons:** Material Design Icons are included in this repository
+-
+## Known Issues
+1. **Inconsistent Styling:**
+   - Description: The styling exhibits inconsistencies, particularly when using themes like Adwaita and TokyoNight.
+   - Status: Unresolved
+2. **URL Identity Border Setting:**
+   - Description: The border setting for URL identity in the settings does not take effect.
+   - Status: Unresolved
+Feel free to start an issue or contribute to resolving these problems.
+Your input is valuable, and I'll work on addressing these in my free time.
+Contributions are welcome!

 > [!CAUTION]
 > It works only in dark theme